neolp/itmp/README.md

 -  myhome.groundfloor.kitchen.fridge.temperature
 ```

-__Multi Level: #__
+__Multi-Level: #__

-While the single level wildcard only covers one topic level, the multi level wildcard covers an arbitrary number of topic levels.
-In order to determine the matching topics it is required that the multi level wildcard is always the last character in the topic and it is preceded by a dot.
+While the single level wildcard only covers one topic level, the multi-level wildcard covers an arbitrary number of topic levels.
+In order to determine the matching topics it is required that the multi-level wildcard is always the last character in the topic and it is preceded by a dot.

 `myhome.groundfloor.#`